Melanoma and other skin cancers

 Combined vaccine and biologic therapies are under study and show promising results.

-Monoclonal antibodies.
 Monoclonal antibodies work in different ways.
 They can attach to cancer cells, allowing your immune system to better attack the cancer cells, block the cancer cells from growing, or deliver chemotherapy or radiation to the cancer cells.

 A promising experimental monoclonal antibody treatment is called anti-PD1 (Nivolumab, Pembrolizumab, Pidilizumab), or anti-PD1L (BMS-936559 and MPDL3280A).

 Several studies are under way to assess new monoclonal antibodies, such as KIT inhibitors, as well as to determine when, in what sequence, and which combination of these antibodies is most effective.
 It appears that combination treatment is the best way of using these medications.

 BRAF and MEK inhibitors target proteins in the BRAF mutation.